What Is A CT Arthrography?

-CT arthrography uses computed tomography (CT) scanning to generate high-resolution images of the inside of a joint (e.g., shoulder, knee, wrist, ankle) to evaluate joint abnormalities and to help diagnose unexplained joint pain.
+CT Arthrography is a type of CT/CAT scan that generate high-resolution images of the inside of a joint (e.g., shoulder, knee, wrist, ankle) to evaluate joint abnormalities and to help diagnose unexplained joint pain.
 In direct arthrography, a contrast material (dye) is injected directly into the joint.
 In indirect arthrography, the dye is injected into the bloodstream.